Grigore Sturdza: 1848 Revolution

+Crimean War

 By the time of the revolution, Beizadea Grigore had focused on his military career, and held a general's rank in the Moldavian militia.
 Building on his personal friendship with Reşid Pasha at the peak of Tanzimat reforms, he transferred to a Colonel's posting in the Ottoman army in 1852.
 As Muklis Pasha (also Muhlis Basha and other variants), Sturdza was assigned to the Turkish Cossack cavalry in December 1853, some two months into the Crimean War.
 This unit was also set up to include Wallachian revolutionary deportees, to whom the Porte had granted partial amnesty.
 Sturdza fought with distinction in Wallachia, beginning with the Battle of Oltenița; he was then involved in the engagements at Cetate, displaying "rather insane courage" as a mounted sniper, who took aim at enemy officers while fired upon by the Russian artillery.
 He also ignored his superiors' orders and, in August 1854, made a trip to Russian-abandoned Bucharest, where he found his wife's home "almost spared of bullets and robbers."

 During Sturdza's service under the Ottoman flag, Moldavia had come under Russian occupation.
 The country's Finance Ministry defined Sturdza as an enemy combatant, and moved to confiscate his entire personal wealth—comprising Cristești and Cozmești, which were then sold at auction.
 In his later career, Sturdza lamented the Principalities' failure to involved themselves on the anti-Russian side, arguing that they missed out on an opportunity that was seized upon by Sardinia.
 He viewed the conflict as essential in effecting Italian unification, and proposed that a more visible Romanian engagement could have similarly resulted in Moldo-Wallachian unification.
 Among the revolutionaries, Golescu-Negru viewed Sturdza's presence in Ottoman ranks as indicative that the Porte was favoring conservatives; his cousin Golescu-Albu similarly referred to Sturdza as a "bad memory", also suggesting that he had hampered his group's attempts at propaganda in Europe.

 Sturdza networked with the pro-Ottoman Wallachian Ion Ghica, but the two split in February 1854.
 The Beizadea reportedly preferred to associate with the better positioned Ion Heliade Rădulescu.
 Around June of that year, the Beizadea had permanent contact with other Wallachians, including Gheorghe Magheru—who knew him as Pașoalca ("The Little Pasha").
 Reportedly, he tried to intrude in revolutionary affairs, warning Magheru that Ion Ghica was a Russian spy.
 Also exiled for his participation in the Moldavian attempt, Ionescu de la Brad informed Ghica that the Beizadea was a libeler.
 Ghica himself had fond recollections of partying with Sturdza in Istanbul.
 His letters refer to Pașoalca's birthday, which doubled as a celebration of Romanian nationalism: they "listened with our ears and our souls" to a performance by the Lăutari.